Tomerg91/Lumea/memory-bank/progress.md

 ## Current Status

+The application now has a fully functional coaching platform with comprehensive session and reflection systems. **Task 4 (Text Reflection Forms) has been completed**, featuring dynamic multi-section forms with rich text editing, progress tracking, auto-save functionality, and full internationalization support.
+The platform includes a working demo at `/reflection-demo` showcasing the Satya Method reflection template.

-The application now has a fully functional coaching platform with improved performance through server-side caching, optimized database queries, and React code splitting.
-Authentication, session management, and client handling features are complete.
+**Task 5 (Audio Reflection Recording Interface) is now in progress**, building upon the solid foundation of the text reflection system.
+The platform maintains improved performance through server-side caching, optimized database queries, and React code splitting.
+Authentication, session management, client handling, and text reflection features are complete.
 The platform supports both web and mobile deployments with Capacitor integration.

-Performance monitoring is in place, and the code is well-structured with proper TypeScript typing.
-The next development focus is on completing the coach notes feature.
+**Current Project Status:**
+- **Tasks Completed:** 3 of 15 main tasks (20% completion)
+- **Recently Completed:** Task 4 - Text Reflection Forms for Clients
+- **Currently In Progress:** Task 5 - Audio Reflection Recording Interface
+- **Next Priority Tasks:** Task 7 (Private Coach Notes Interface), Task 3 (Session Cancellation/Rescheduling)

+The codebase is well-structured with proper TypeScript typing, comprehensive testing capabilities, and production-ready build system.
+Performance monitoring is in place, and all major features include proper internationalization support.

 ## Known Issues